This post is part of my Destination Wedding Etiquette Q&A series, where I answer reader’s questions.

 First of all, congratulations on your upcoming destination wedding!
 Jamaica is such a gorgeous, romantic and fun location to tie the knot – you’re going to have the time of your life!

-Now to answer your question – it is perfectly acceptable to send a shower invite to your co-workers because the expectations have already been set upfront.
-It is only in poor taste to invite someone to the shower and not the wedding IF they are expecting a wedding invitation that never comes.
+Now to answer your question – it is perfectly acceptable to send a bridal shower invitation to your co-workers because the expectations have already been set upfront.
+It is only in poor taste to invite someone to the bridal shower and not the destination wedding IF they are expecting a wedding invitation that never comes.

-In your case, they asked to be invited despite the fact that they will not be able to attend the wedding.
-They already know they’re not going to the wedding and specifically asked you for a shower invite anyway.
-There won’t be any surprises when they don’t receive a wedding invitation and therefore no hard feelings.
+In your case, they asked to be invited despite the fact that they will not be able to attend the destination wedding.
+They already know they’re not going to the destination wedding and specifically asked you for a bridal shower invitation anyway.
+There won’t be any surprises when they don’t receive a destination wedding invitation and therefore no hard feelings.